 The metadata written to the file is valuable for a many reasons.
 First, this information is automatically indexed for search, so users can easily search for keywords (like searching for specific product names) or apply filters to find specific content in Box.
 Second, this metadata can be accessed via the API, which enables any number of use cases.
 And third, this metadata can be displayed alongside a file preview to provide further context and insight to a user.

 The output of a Skill can come in several different formats: it might come in the form of keyword tags like a series of product names or key topics mentioned, it may come in the form of a timeline of where specific events occurred like when in a video a certain individual appeared, or it may come in the form of a text transcript like when an audio file is transcribed.
 To help make it easy for you to display this information to users, we’re also introducing a series of pre-designed, metadata-driven “cards”.

 The “cards” interface will display the extracted metadata in the sidebar whenever a user is previewing a file that has been processed by a Skill.
 There are three types of cards:

 - Keyword Card — displays a list of keywords associated with a document or transcription.
 The keyword card also uses time ranges to specify when these topics appear throughout the audio or video file.

 - Timeline Card — displays a list of images or words that are associated with particular time ranges of a media file

 - Transcript Card — displays the transcribed text of a media file with associated time references

 When you create your Skill, you can define which “cards” to use to visualize the output of your Skills in the Box preview experience.
 This makes it easy for end users to see additional context about a file and navigate to specific time ranges based on topic, transcript, or even speaker.

 We’re incredibly excited about the possibilities of the Box Skills and the intersection of machine learning and content management.
-We’re currently looking for customers to join our beta and looking for partners to build Box Skills using their own machine learning technologies.
+To get started, check out our developer documentation.